Please enter your name, email and zip code below to sign up!

 1. You raise money to help your neighbors in need.

-Thanksgiving and Christmas Meal Distribution
+Christmas Meal Distribution

 The Salvation Army provides holiday meals for families unable to create a special meal themselves.
 Each box feeds a family of six, and includes meat, potatoes, stuffing, vegetables, biscuits, cake mix and more.
 Several community centers also host holiday meals at their locations.
 Join us in serving a hearty holiday meal, at one of our sites listed below.